-SC Health Sciences, Inc. (SCH) is a Michigan nonprofit organization established by the College in December 2018 to lease land, specifically Unit 16, from the College and to build the St. Joe's / IHA Medical Center.
+SC Health Sciences, Inc. (SCH) is a Michigan nonprofit organization established by the College in December 2018 to lease land, specifically Unit 16, from the College and to build the Trinity Health Medical Center.
 SCH is reported as a discrete component unit of the College because College employees manage operations of SCH and the purpose of SCH is to provide financial benefit to the College.
 Income will be distributed in accordance with SCH's bylaws.

-SC Health Sciences II, Inc. (SCH II) is a Michigan nonprofit organization established by the College in April 2019 to lease land from the College and to build the St. Joe's Mercy Elite Sports Center.
+SC Health Sciences II, Inc. (SCH II) is a Michigan nonprofit organization established by the College in April 2019 to lease land from the College and to build the Trinity Health Sports Center.
 SCH II is reported as a discrete component unit of the College because College employees manage operations of SCH II and the purpose of SCH II is to provide financial benefit to the College.
 Income will be distributed in accordance with SCH II's bylaws.